Tag Archives: 2019 Films

 Confusing and left unclear are the motivations of the villagers.
 The point is made that nine human sacrifices must be made to rid the village of evil, but why is the evil there to begin with?

-During a ritual it is revealed, in gruesome form, those elderly folks commit suicide at age seventy-two and their names were given to newborns.
+During a ritual, it is revealed, in gruesome form, that those elderly folks commit suicide at age seventy-two, and their names are given to newborns.

 The handsome Christian is a prime candidate to provide life, but why are the others killed?
-Were they lured intentionally and does their being American have anything to do with it?
-Was the intent all along to crown Dani May Queen or did she win the dancing competition?
+Were they lured intentionally, and does their being American have anything to do with it?
+Was the intent all along to crown Dani May Queen, or did she win the dancing competition?

-The climax of the film ties back to the beginning portion only in terms of Dani’s and Christian’s relationship and her family’s deaths seem to have little to do with anything.
-Does Dani intend revenge on Christian or is she so drugged she knows not what she is doing?
+The climax of the film ties back to the beginning portion only in terms of Dani’s and Christian’s relationship, and her family’s deaths seem to have little to do with the overall narrative.
+Does Dani intend revenge on Christian, or is she so drugged that she is unaware of her actions?
 Will she remain in the village?

-A film heavily influenced by The Wicker Man (1973), Midsommar (2019) has divided audiences based on common reviews.
+A film heavily influenced by The Wicker Man (1973), Midsommar (2019) has divided audiences, with common reviews offering mixed opinions.
 Some despise the film, calling it one of the worst ever seen.
-Others herald it as a work of art, an unsettling offering that provokes thought and provides a sinister feel.

-I found an enormous amount of questions left unanswered and this may be a good thing.
+I found an enormous number of questions left unanswered, and this may be a good thing.
 It only makes me want to see the film again or peel back the onion post-film to dissect the many layers Aster creates.

 Independent Spirit Award Nominations: Best Cinematography